owen-ho/MAD-AY22-P05-Team-B/README.md

 | Ho Qi Ren | S10205561 |
 | Owg Jun Xian | S10205779 |

-## Roles and Contribution of Members
+## Roles and Contribution of Members (For ASG1)
+**Details of contributions for ASG2 is shown in the individual readme files of the team members**
 | Member  | Role | Contribution |
 | ------------- | ------------- | ------------- |
 | Ho Shang Luen Owen  | Developer/Team Leader | Delegation of tasks, Integrations of product APIs and Firebase |